KostasEreksonas/Besder-6024PB-XMA501-ip-camera-security-investigation/README.md

 Anyway, I have found [Strictly Software's Javascript unpacker tool](https://www.strictly-software.com/unpacker/), which I have used to previously mentioned code and it unpacked to a javascript code, which was well over a couple of thousand lines.

-Turns out, it is a ***Javascript framework*** called `MooTools` and it is used within the control panel of the analyzed Besder IP camera.
+Turns out, it is a ***Javascript framework*** called `MooTools` and it is used within the control panel of the Besder 6024PB-XMA501 IP camera.
 In this particular camera, a standart collection of [MooTools v1.11](https://searchcode.com/total-file/3397713/%20festos/admin/includes/tiny_mce/plugins/kfm/j/mootools.v1.11/mootools.v1.11.js/) utilities is used.
-It is mostly different functions of Javascript, but one is particualrly interesting and it is a `Hash` function, which is presented below:
+It is mostly different functions of Javascript, but one is particualrly interesting for me and it is a function called `Hash`, which is presented below:

 ```
 var Hash = new Class({